my-dudhwala/Calibrate_Stepper_Wheel/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README as needed, and ensure you connect the components correctly before running the code.
+This project is free to use, modify, and reuse for personal or commercial purposes.
+No attribution is required.